KMC 21098

 MRL358

-Offered for sale as a purebred, record-able Katahdin ram lamb $450, genotyped
+Offered for sale as a purebred, register-able Katahdin ram lamb $375

-Photo from June 2021.
-EBVs from 2021 lamb crop EPWWT data and includes the new Genomics run calculations, and this ram is genotyped himself.
+Photo from September 2021.
+EBVs from 2021 lamb crop EPWWT data and includes the new Genomics run calculations (though this ram isn’t genotyped himself).
 NSIP is currently not reporting the USA HAIR index, until it can be updated with the new Genomics calculations.
-This lamb is weaned and ready to start breeding today!
+This ram is weaned and ready to start breeding today.

 BWT WWT PWWT NLB NLW MBWT MWWT MAT$ HAIR